Reviews You Can Rely On

 Credit: Brian Walker

-Trailing not too far behind are the Kqi3 Max, G4, and E2 Pro, which are all equipped with large pneumatic tires but lack any suspension system.
+The Kqi3 Max, G4, and E2 Proare not too far behind.
+They are all equipped with large pneumatic tires but lack a suspension system.
 Accordingly, they transfer minimal vibration through the handlebars and the deck (standing platform).
-The GXL V2 also has cushy air-filled tires but received slightly lower marks, likely because its smaller 8.5-inch tire size offers less insulation from cracks in the road.
-All of these felt totally adequate to handle normal bumpy terrain and sidewalk and driveway transitions.
+The GXL V2 also has cushy air-filled tires but received slightly lower marks, likely because its smaller 8.5-inch tire size offers less insulation from road cracks.
+These tires felt adequate to handle normal bumpy terrain, sidewalk, and driveway transitions.

 The E2 Plus, Superfun S1-A, and Hiboy S2 Pro find a balance between pneumatic and solid tire types with a maintenance-free hybrid tire.
 It uses rubber structures resembling vertical beams to support the tire's walls.
 This provides the durability of a solid tire without the correlated sacrifice to ride comfort (though pneumatic tires will offer more insulation).
 Conversely, models with small solid tires, like the Hiboy S2, provide a relatively rough ride - yet are still more comfortable than riding a skateboard.